Rygnestadtunet: Farmhouse

 The farmhouse, or "stoga" (a local expression), has two main areas inside.
 To the left of the main farmhouse entrance, there is the "gammelstog" (literally: "old" stoga) which is a large open room with a central hearth, complete with original furniture and decoration.
 The timber logs date from before the black plague of 1349-1350 or possibly from the 13th century.
 To the right of the farmhouse entrance is the "nystog" (literally: "new" stoga).
 The "nystog" was used for everyday life and some lighter cooking, while "gammelstog" served as a scullery.
 Both rooms were used for sleeping.
 The "nystog" was more recently rebuilt and fitted with fireplace and chimney.
 The sturdy chimney made it possible to build another storey on above this room.
 In the front of the building, there originally was an external balcony, but it is no longer there.
 To make the roof ridge on a level and make it possible to have room for the staircase, the headroom in the "gammelstog" was raised accordingly.

 Old loft

 The "trihågloptet" is a unique construction for the area.
 Its name is a local expression meaning "the three-story storehouse".
-As the name indicates, it has three stories, but all of the storehouses built on pillars such as this were always built with two stories, which makes this one very unique.
+As the name indicates, it has three stories, but the storehouses built on pillars such as this were always built with two stories, which makes this one unique.
 The "trihågloptet" was built from the top downwards.
 The third story was built first (on pillars) using timber with cog joints.
 It was built on cantilevered logs protruding from the second storey of the adjacent farmhouse.
 Later on, presumably after a short time, the two lower stories were added beneath it, however that addition was built using lighter construction without cog joints.
 The ground floor room has beds connected to the wall, but was otherwise used as storage for food and clothes.